unicode-org/icu4x/docs/tutorials/data_management.md

 The `--keys-for-bin` argument tells `icu4x-datagen` to analyze the binary and only include keys that are used by its code.
 In addition, we know that we only need data for the Japanese locale.
 This significantly reduces the blob's file size, to 54KB, and our program still works.
 Quite the improvement!

 But there is more to optimize.
 You might have noticed this in the output of the `icu4x-datagen` invocation, which lists 21 keys, including clearly irrelevant ones like `datetime/ethopic/datesymbols@1`.
 Remember how we had to convert our `DateTime<Gregorian>` into a `DateTime<AnyCalendar>` in order to use the `DateTimeFormatter`?
-Turns out, using `DateTimeFormatter` pulls in data for all calendar types that it supports.
+Turns out, as `DateTimeFormatter` contains logic for many different calendars, datagen includes data for all of these as well.

 We can instead use `TypedDateTimeFormatter<Gregorian>`, which only supports formatting `DateTime<Gregorian>`s: